The Difference Your Donation Makes

 What Your Donation Doesn’t Fund

-• At Cat Patch Inc., Our CEO and board of directors do NOT get paid.
+At Cat Patch Inc., Our CEO and board of directors do NOT get paid.
 100% volunteer ran, every dollar go directly to the cats and our volunteer work makes sure of that.

-• We pay for any and all utilities that cats may use.
+We pay for any and all utilities that cats may use.
 Water for washing the fleece in each cat house?
 Cover by use.
 Light and heat, covered by us.
 We want to keep donating and covering utilities for the cats is something we commit to do on our own dime.

-• At Cat Patch Inc., we’re a near-home sanctuary where we’ve donated and dedicated parts of our personal property to the cats, ensuring they’re cared for in their natural habitat.
+At Cat Patch Inc., we’re a near-home sanctuary where we’ve donated and dedicated parts of our personal property to the cats, ensuring they’re cared for in their natural habitat.
 However, it’s important to clarify that any major changes to our property will never be funded by your donations.
-We (Kayla and Josh) are personally covering projects like building a fence that allows the cats to roam freely while keeping larger predators out.
+We (Kayla and Josh) are personally working to cover projects like building a fence that allows the cats to roam freely while keeping larger predators out.
 This is our commitment because we believe every dollar you donate should go directly to the care and well-being of our cats.

 So why are we using donations to finish the cat shack and recovery room?
 Because these spaces don’t increase our property value—they’re 100% for the cats.
 Research and best practices in TNR programs emphasize the need for secure, stable environments where feral and stray cats can recover and thrive.
 For example, the Humane Society of the United States and Alley Cat Allies highlight the importance of providing adequate shelter and safe recovery spaces for feral cats, particularly after surgery or during harsh weather conditions.